Kannikakr/leedcode_questions/README.md

 Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If target exists, then return its index.
 Otherwise, return -1.

 You must write an algorithm with O(log n) runtime complexity.

+### 5.Capacity To Ship Packages Within D Days

+A conveyor belt has packages that must be shipped from one port to another within days days.

+The ith package on the conveyor belt has a weight of weights[i].
+Each day, we load the ship with packages on the conveyor belt (in the order given by weights).
+We may not load more weight than the maximum weight capacity of the ship.

+Return the least weight capacity of the ship that will result in all the packages on the conveyor belt being shipped within days days.